Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The Ventura’s barrel appears to have been identical to that of the second-generation Symphony, with the same distinct swelling a little aft of the barrel threads.
-The barrel allowed the Ventura’s cap to post a little farther down than the Symphony’s barrel did, giving a posting length a little shorter than the Symphony’s.
+The interior of the Ventura’s cap was slightly revised from that of the Symphony, and it was able to post a little farther down on the barrel than the Symphony’s cap did.
+This difference yielded a posting length that was about " (6.3 mm) shorter shorter than the Symphony’s.
 Shown here for comparison are a Dubonnet Ventura (upper) and a black second-generation Symphony (lower):

 As shown below, the Ventura’s cap styling (upper) took a step backward as well, reaching back a decade to the laterally grooved design of the most common gold-filled Skyline cap style (lower).